-- Drive – we looked into this, but we decided that the journey to Stuttgart is too far with two small children.
+- Drive – We looked into this but decided that the journey to Stuttgart with two small children was too far.
 If we were going to Stuttgart with kids for longer then we could have stopped on the way.

 - Fly – we had some British Airways miles to use up so we opted to fly from Heathrow.
-The flight time is about 1hrs 40mins and you fly directly into Stuttgart airport which is in the South of the city.
+The flight time is about 1 hour 40 mins, and you fly directly into Stuttgart airport in the city’s south.

-- Transfers – you can travel from the airport into the city really easily.
-Either by public transport see below or taxi.
+- Transfers – you can travel from the airport into the city easily.
+Either by public transport see below or by taxi.

 Germany has very strict rules about car seats.
-You can ask at the airport information about borrowing a car seat for a taxi transfer or opt to bring your own with you.
+You can ask at the airport for information about borrowing a car seat for a taxi transfer or bring your own.
 Many taxis will refuse to take you without a car seat.

-- The public transport system makes Stuttgart with Kids really easy.
+- The public transport system makes Stuttgart with Kids easy.

 - The S-BAHN will take you straight into the city.

 - The subway is clean, efficient and cheap.
-We traveled with a pushchair and most of the subway stations have easy access for pushchairs (and wheelchairs) as well as lifts to street level.
+We travelled with a pushchair, and most subway stations have easy access for pushchairs (and wheelchairs) and lifts to street level.

 Make time for Ice Cream and People Watching

 No visit to Stuttgart with kids is complete without an ice cream stop.
 We chose to visit Gelateria Kaiserbau.
-The location is perfect for our favourite past time – people watching.
-We grabbed our tasty ice cream and sat on the steps of the square to watch the world go buy.
-There are lots of places to watch people and street entertainment, it is a good way to just soak up the atmosphere and breath a city in.
+The location is perfect for our favourite pastime – people-watching.
+We grabbed our tasty ice cream and sat on the steps of the square to watch the world go by.
+There are lots of places to watch people and street entertainment, it is a good way just to soak up the atmosphere and breath a city in.

-A few doors up from Gelateria Kaiserbau is the very funky L.A.
-Signorina, famous for their meter long pizza’s.
+The funky L.A.
+Signorina is a few doors up from Gelateria Kaiserbau, famous for its meter-long pizzas.
 Our limited German and equally limited Italian made for an interesting combination.
-However we decided the best thing to order was the “gemischte varianten” to our delight it was a meter of yumminess and something to suite everyone’s taste.
-We had an early dinner but i’m told by my brother it is alive with people late into the evening.
+However, we decided the best thing to order was the “gemischte varianten.”
+To our delight, it was a meter of yumminess and something to suit everyone’s taste.
+We had an early dinner, but I’m told by my brother it is alive with people late into the evening.

 Wilhelma Zoo and Botanical Gardens provide the setting for a great day out here are our tips:

-- Travel by subway it drops you off right outside of the zoo
+- Travel by subway which drops you off right outside of the zoo

-- For adults you will likely be able to get around in half a day if you’re travelling in Stuttgart with Kids you’ll likely need a full day.
+- You will likely be able to get around in half a day for adults.
+If you’re travelling in Stuttgart with Kids, you’ll likely need a full day.

-- Pick out the animals your children really want to see it gets busy but there are lots of nice viewing areas so you can take some time out from the crowds but still enjoy the animals.
+- Pick out the animals your children want to see.
+It gets busy, but there are many nice viewing areas, so you can take some time out of the crowds and enjoy the animals.

-- Take a picnic or at the very least take snacks.
-The food areas were really busy with big queues.
+- Take a picnic or, at the very least, take snacks.
+The food areas were busy with big queues.

 - There are some nice park areas for the kids to climb and let off some steam.